Trading Bitcoin Using Pivots

 Pivot Points Analysis

 Prices above or below the central pivot point shows the overall sentiment as bullish and bearish respectively.
-Pivot Point indicator is a leading technical indicator that provides market signals of potentially new highs or lows within a given chart time=frame.
+Pivot Point technical indicator is a leading technical indicator that provides market signals of potentially new highs or lows within a given chart timeframe.

-In pivot point analysis there are 3 levels commonly recognized above & below the center pivot point.
-These levels are calculated from the range of the price movement in the previous trading Bitcoin price period and then added to the central pivot for resistance areas and subtracted from the central pivot for support levels.
+In pivot point analysis, there are usually three levels above and below the main pivot point that people look at.
+These levels are figured out by using the range of the Bitcoin price from the last trading period, and then adding it to the main pivot for resistance levels and taking it away from the main pivot for support levels.

 Pivot Points trading analysis is used in 3 ways: